ethras/flow-maestro/protocols/sub-issue-governance.md

 ### When Starting Work
 1. If assigned a parent issue, enumerate `subIssues` immediately
 2. Treat enumeration as Step 0 before planning any work
-3. Call startup on the specific child you'll work on
+3. Run `/launch` on the specific child you'll work on
-4. Never proceed with implementation without child startup
+4. Never proceed with implementation without child launch

 ### When Logging Progress
 1. Determine: am I working on a parent or child?